Psychology Department Research Participation Pool

 One goal of Introduction to Psychology is that, in addition to learning what scientists have discovered about psychology, you will also learn how psychologists conducted that research.

-You may complete this research requirement in several ways:
+You may complete this research assignment in several ways:

 - Participate in approved research studies conducted by professors in the Department of Psychology.
-Each hour of participation counts as 1% towards the 5% requirement.
-This is the preferred option—you will get to see how researchers right here at Pitt are studying psychology, and contributing your participation will provide us with valuable scientific knowledge that enhances our understanding of psychology and the world we live in.
+Each hour of participation counts as 1% towards the 5% total points possible.
+This is the preferred option—you will get to see how researchers right here at Pitt are studying psychology, andcontributing your participation will provide us with valuable scientific knowledge that enhances our understanding of psychology and the world we live in.

-- Write brief reviews of published psychology research papers.
-Each paper counts as 1% towards the 5% requirement.
+Write brief reports on published psychology research articles.
+Each article report counts as 1% towards the 5% total points possible.

-- You can combine research participation and papers to reach your 5% requirement.
+- You can combine research participation and article reports to reach your 5% total.

---If you already completed some or all of the research requirement as part of the Introduction to Psychology course at Pitt, and are retaking the class this term, e-mail the research coordinator at firstname.lastname@example.org no later than the 2nd week of classes to transfer your credits.
+--If you already completed some or all of the research assignment as part of the Introduction to Psychology course at Pitt, and are retaking the class this term, e-mail the research coordinator at firstname.lastname@example.org to transfer your credits.

 If you have questions or problems with research participation, please contact the research pool coordinator, Dr. Scott Fraundorf, at email@example.com, not your instructor.
 Dr. Fraundorf coordinates the research pool across all sections of Introduction to Psychology.